Fueled by skeptics, Huskers top Pittsburgh to roll into a national championship showdown with Wisconsin

 “One thing we talked about, just got to stay with it, wear them down and hang in there,” Cook said.
 “And they did a great job of that, because we could have got discouraged pretty easily.
 They were doing some really high-level stuff.”

-In the second set, Nebraska showed it wouldn’t be a pushover, using a 5-0 run served by Rodriguez to take a 16-9 lead.
+Nebraska showed it wouldn’t be a pushover in the second set, using a 5-0 run served by Rodriguez to take a 16-9 lead.

 Nebraska’s improved serving was a difference in the turnaround, as was the Huskers getting back to hitting shots off the blockers’ hands for kills, just like it had done last week against Texas.
 Nebraska got five kills on tool shots off the blockers' hands during the second set.